OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 * RFC8345 defines all nodes as belonging to one network instance, not allowing to have a node inside the 2 networks.
-* This does not allow for links between networks in the case of
+* This does not allow for sharing a node between networks in the case of
 multi-domains or partitioning.
+* Current approach is to either:
-* The only way would be to model a node with 2 instances, one per area
+	* model a node with 2 instances, one per domain, which in the case of OSPF would not reflect the topology
+ 	* have the same instance in 2 networks, only if node-id is unique on all nodes in all networks

 ### Implementation Proposal
-For further study
+For further study, implement different candidates via hackathon

 ## REQ-SUBNETWORK: Subnetworks and partitioning {#REQ-SUBNETWORK}